obaidaattaee/lumen_vuejs_docker/Readme.md

 - change directory to backend with    `cd backend`
 - then excute `composer install`
 - then change all variables in .env file
-- then run `php artisan key:generate` to generate unique key for this priject it will assign to APP_KEY variable in .env file
+- then run `php artisan key:generate` to generate unique key for this project it will assign to APP_KEY variable in .env file
 - then run `php artisan migrate:fresh --seed` to create tables in database and insert defaul admin user : `admin@admin.com` , password : `1234567890`

 ### frontend dependencies